snowjaguar625/nodebestpractices/README.md

 <br/><br/>

 ## ![✔] 6.13.
 Run Node.js as non-root user

 <a href="https://www.owasp.org/index.php/Top_10-2017_A5-Broken_Access_Control" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A5:Broken%20Access%20Access%20Control-green.svg" alt=""/></a>

 **TL;DR:** There is a common scenario where Node.js runs as a root user with unlimited permissions.
-For example, this is the default behavior in Docker containers.
+For example, this is the default behaviour in Docker containers.
 It's recommended to create a non-root user and either bake it into the Docker image (examples given below) or run the process on this users' behalf by invoking the container with the flag "-u username"

 **Otherwise:** An attacker who manages to run a script on the server gets unlimited power over the local machine (e.g. change iptable and re-route traffic to his server)